slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"The silence between the notes makes the music.
 And lest we forget, the longer the silence, the more incredibly beautiful and powerful the music when it finally swells and the symphony goes on."
 -- Brianna West*
-> *"One doesn't discover new lands without consenting to lose sight of the shore for a very long time."
+> *"One doesn’t discover new lands without consenting to lose sight of the shore for a very long time."
 -- Andre Gide*
-> *"What's right is what's left if you do everything else wrong."
+> *"What’s right is what’s left if you do everything else wrong."
 -- Robin Williams*
 > *"When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us."
 -- Alexander Graham Bell*
 > *"All men make mistakes, but a good man yields when he knows his course is wrong, and repairs the evil.
 The only crime is pride."
 -- Sophocles*
-> *"You can't go back and change the beginning, but you can start where you are and change the ending."
+> *"You can’t go back and change the beginning, but you can start where you are and change the ending."
 -- C.S.
 Lewis*
 > *"Anything I cannot transform into something marvelous, I let go."
 -- Anais Nin*
 > *"Without deviation from the norm, progress is not possible."
 -- Frank Zappa*
-> *"Never test the depth of teh river with both feet."
+> *"Never test the depth of the river with both feet."
 -- Warren Buffett*

 - Stability without Stagnation